kyleconroy/python-twilio2/docs/usage/twiml.rst

 TwiML Creation
 ==============

-The :mod:`twiml` module is responsible for the creation and validation of TwiML.
-Configuration options also allow users to specift defaults for various verbs.

-Creation
-^^^^^^^^

 TwiML creation begins with the :class:`Response` verb.
 Each succesive verb is created by calling various methods on the response, such as :meth:`say` or :meth:`play`.
 These methods return the verbs they create to ease the creation of nested TwiML.
 To finish, call the :meth:`toxml` method on the :class:`Response`, which returns raw TwiML.

 .. code-block:: python